 What is the Corporate Sustainability Reporting Directive and how is reporting done?

 From 2023, the CSRD will expand on and revise the EU’s 2018 Non-Financial Reporting Directive (NFRD).
-It will require companies to report through the European Sustainability Reporting Standards (ESRS) annually, with electronically readable and searchable reports.
-The ESRS is an EU sustainability reporting standard that aims to shed light on a company's sustainability data and how sustainability impacts company development, finances, and performance.
+It will require companies to create a sustainability report through the European Sustainability Reporting Standards (ESRS) annually, with electronically readable and searchable reports.
+The ESRS is an EU sustainability reporting standard that aims to shed light on a company's sustainability data and how sustainability issues impact company development, finances, and performance.
 These new requirements will help standardize sustainability metrics across the EU and increase transparency around corporate and sector-specific sustainability disclosures.

 While the NFRD had voluntary reporting guidelines, the CSRD will have more specific and mandated disclosure requirements catered to different sectors, like banking, infrastructure, and manufacturing, after a further review post-adoption.
 The CSRD will also use mandatory EU sustainability reporting standards that align with the EU Taxonomy and Sustainable Finance Disclosure Regulation (SFDR).